GPurgatorio/Master-Computer-Science-ICT/README.md

  - It is programmatically configured and is managed by a software-based SDN controller
  - It is Open Standard-based and Vendor-neutral

-#### SDS: Software Defined Storage
-Software-defined Storage is a term fro computer data storage software for policy-based provisioning and management of data storage independent of the underlying hardware.
-This type of software includes a storage virtualization to separate storage hardware from the software that manages it.

 #### Software-defined data center
 Software-defined data center is a sort of upgrade of the previous term and indicate a series of virtualization concepts such as abstraction, pooling and automation to all data center resources and services to achieve IT as a service.